Maxkaizo/mlzoomcamp_cp1/README.md

 ## Cloud Test

-To test on the cloud deployment, you can use this script (also located on [deployment](https://github.com/Maxkaizo/mlzoomcamp_cp1/tree/main/deployment) folder)
+To test on the cloud deployment, you can use this script [deployment](https://github.com/Maxkaizo/mlzoomcamp_cp1/tree/main/deployment).
+Please contact me and I'll send you an API KEY

 ```
 import requests